The modifications process and guidance

 Key dates and deadlines

-The University's modification deadline is the 28 February 2022 and approved proposals comes into effect from September 2022-23.
+The University's modification deadline is 28th February and approved proposals comes into effect from September 2023/24.

 Publication of approved programme documentation and Consumer Marketing Authority (CMA) requirements